 Is it safe to travel in El Salvador?

-Delegates will be living in remote, rural villages but we will have emergency trucks in each village and should be able to get to a hospital or clinic in about 60 minutes.
+Although delegates will be live in remote, rural villages but we have emergency trucks in each village and should be able to get to a hospital or clinic in about 30 minutes.
 Team Leaders have cell phones to contact help in case of an emergency.
 We have established relationships with doctors with whom we can consult or visit in the event that medical treatment is necessary.
 Other risks include the lack of seat belts, travel in open-bed pick-up trucks and a strong ocean undertow at the beach.

 Participants are encouraged to review their particular health profile with their health provider and prepare for the trip according to his/her recommendations.
-Ask your doctor to give you antibiotics and painkillers for your trip.
-These are hard to find in El Salvador and in the event that you need them it is useful to have exactly what your doctor would prescribe.
+Ask your doctor to give you antibiotics and painkillers for your trip; in the event that you need them it is useful to have exactly what your doctor would prescribe.
 These medications will only be used if necessary and in consultation with a doctor in El Salvador.

 After arrival in El Salvador, IP leaders will collect and securely store passports and other valuables; these will be returned at the end of the delegation prior to arrival at the airport.
 However, delegates should make a copy of their passport and store it in their carry-on bag.

 Delegation participants should consult the Consular Information Sheet for El Salvador posted by the U.S. Department of State at travel.state.gov for further safety information.

 Please send additional questions to your trip organizer or email International Partners at director@InternationalPartners.org.